AADavin/Zombi/README.md

 * **L, I, C, O and F**: 2 fields separated by semicolons.
 First, the species tree branch where the event takes place and second, the identifier of the gene affected

+**GeneTrees**: A folder containing the gene trees corresponding to the evolution of the different families and the gene trees pruned so that only surviving genes are represented.
+ Please notice that gene trees with 2 or fewer surviving copies are simply not output.
+Mind that some families can appear at some point and then leave no surviving descendants!

+ There are two types of trees:

+ * **_wholetree.nwk**: A tree showing the whole evolution of that gene family
+ * **_prunedtree.nwk**: A tree in which the genes that have not survived till the present time have been removed. **Normally you want to use this tree!**

 **EventsPerBranch**: (Not output by default) A folder with one file per branch of the species tree.
 Each file contains information about the events taking place in that branch.
 The codes are similar to the previously explained, but not the same.
 There are two main differences (for the sake of clarity).
 The first one is that transfers are divided into: